TimonW-Dev/micropg_lite/README.md

 print("Wifi connected")

-conn = micropg_lite.connect(host='127.0.0.1', # To Do: replace the string with your server ip-address
+conn = micropg_lite.connect(host='127.0.0.1', # To Do: Replace this string with the IP address of your server
-                    user='postgres', # To Do: replace the string with your user password='123456', # To Do: replace the string with your password database='exampledatabase') cur = conn.cursor()
+                    user='postgres',
+                    password='123456',
+                    database='exampledatabase')
+cur = conn.cursor()